-This instructional page about caring for the fire sticks or Euphorbia tiruccalli was prompted by actual events.
-Nothing brings home a fact more than true life stories.
+This instructional article was prompted by actual events.
+Nothing brings home a fact more than true-life stories.

 Needs and Growing Habits of Euphorbia tiruccailli

 - Water very sparingly.
 It is very drought tolerant.
 Less water helps control growth.

 - I have not given the plant any nutrients and have not needed to fight off unwanted bugs.
 It is easy to take care of in Southern California.

-- Heard rumors about a plant being used for fencing in Mexico?
-Firesticks grow forever and can eventually be tree-sized.
+- I heard rumors about a plant being used for fencing in Mexico.
+Fire sticks grow forever and can eventually be tree-sized.

 - The color of the plant may be the reason for its name, but if you get its white sap on your skin, you will find another reason to call it "fire sticks."
 It hurts!

 - Since this succulent can develop a woody trunk, it might be advisable to replant the whole bush with a new cutting every three years.
 If you do, it will remain small and manageable.

 Growing Tips and Tricks

-- Thick older branches develop tough cords inside.
+- The thick older branches develop tough cords inside.
 A sharp clipper can be used.

 - Every branch you remove can be used for a new plant.
 Let the end dry for a day and simply put into soil and watch for new growth.

 - The plant grows new red branches in the winter and adds color and interest to all succulent gardens.

 - Since it is a vigorously growing plant, it will need more replanting than other succulents.